fakemoses/OpenCV-Darknet-Object-Detection/README.md

 - Rename your .names file into coco.names and replace the current coco file inside the directory

-- To quit the session, press any key.
+- To quit the session, press 'q' key.
 Make sure to rescale your images as it may be too big for your screen

 Tutorial to train your model :